tatecarson/lsu-pathways-portal-old/content/home/about.md

 weight = 5
 +++

-# About
+# Overview

-An overview of pathways.
+An overview of pathways

 Lena Smith is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.